Personal Injuries Proceedings and Other Legislation Amendment Bill 2022

 12.25 pmMr BLEIJIEMixed

-Indicated the LNP would not oppose the bill but strongly criticised the government for having to repeatedly amend legislation, particularly the Minister for Industrial Relations' handling of terminal compensation provisions.
+Stated the LNP would not oppose the bill but heavily criticised the government for repeatedly amending its own legislation, describing the process as incompetent.
+Focused on the Minister for Industrial Relations' track record of legislative errors and criticised the donation cap changes.

 2.09 pmMs PUGHSupports

-They are targeting people when they are at a low point in their life when they need to be protected from insidious and unscrupulous behaviour.2022-06-22View Hansard
+They are targeting people when they are at a low point in their life when they need to be protected from insidious and unscrupulous behaviour.
+That is exactly what this legislation aims to do.2022-06-22View Hansard

 12.35 pmMr HUNTSupports

-As a committee member, spoke in support of the bill while acknowledging stakeholder concerns about terminal condition provisions and retrospectivity, expressing satisfaction that the government had listened to these concerns.
+As a committee member, spoke in support of the bill.
+Detailed the evidence received about claim farming and survivor farming, and expressed satisfaction that the government had listened to concerns about the terminal condition timeframe and retrospectivity.

 After hearing these people and hearing the victims through their industrial representatives, I am very pleased to be able to say that the ministers and this government have heard you.2022-06-21View Hansard